yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

 Configure a Content Experiment in Studio
 ********************************************

-To configure the content experiment in Studio, you:
+To configure a content experiment in Studio, you:

 #. `Create the content experiment`_.
 #. `Create content for groups in the content experiment`_.